igoryen/ztn/comments.md

 `fgetcsv(A)`
 Use A to open a file, gets one line from A and parse for CSV fields A = a valid file pointer to a file successfully opened by `fopen()`, `popen()`, or `fsockopen()`.

+8
+--
+get an array and read the value of its element 13 i.e. "postal code"